 - Mix the seasonings using a bowl.
-Dry the roasts by patting, using paper towels and rub with 2 Tbsp of the seasoning mix.
+Dry the roasts by patting, using paper towels, and rubbing with 2 Tbsp of the seasoning mix.

-- Wrap the beef tight using plastic wrap and place in the fridge for 6 to 24 hours.
+- Wrap the beef tight using plastic wrap and place it in the fridge for 6 to 24 hours.

 For the Charcoal Grill

 - Light the chimney starter filled up with charcoal briquettes (your vent should be opened halfway).

-- After the coals at the top are covered in part with ash, pour equally over 1 / 2 of grill.
+- After the coals at the top are covered in part with ash, pour equally over 1 / 2 of the grill.

 - Put the cooking grate in position and cover it, then open the lid vent halfway.
 Heat the grill till hot enough; it should take about 5-6 min.

 For the Gas Grill

 - Switch all the burners on high, cover, and heat up the grill till it’s hot enough; it should take about 15-16 min.

 - Leave the main burner on high and switch off the other burners.

 - Fold the foil loosely around the top of the roasts.
-Put the meat on the cooler section of the grill with side covered with foil close to heat.
+Put the meat on the cooler section of the grill with the side covered with foil close to the heat.

 - Cover and let it cook till beef reaches 100 F, 40 to 55 minutes.

 - Move the roasts to the plate and remove the foil.
 Switch all the burners to high-temp if utilizing gas.

 - If you’re using charcoal, easily take away the cooking grate and light the chimney starter 3/4 with charcoal briquettes.

-- After the top coals are somewhat covered with ash, place evenly over the spent coals.
+- After the top coals are somewhat covered with ash, place them evenly over the spent coals.
 Put the cooking grate in position and cover it.
 Heat the grill for about 5-6 min.

 - Pat dry the roasts using paper towels and rub them with the rest of the spice mixture.

-- Put the beef on hot section of grill.
+- Put the beef on the hot section of the grill.
 Cook (if you’re using gas, cover), turning from time to time, till it’s charred on both sides and meat shows 120 -125 F (that is medium-rare), 10- 20 min.